 Networking through Alumni to Help Find Your Next Job

-Whether you’re a new graduate or someone with many years of experience under your belt, networking can improve the results of your job search.
+Whether you’re a new graduate or someone with many years of experience under your belt, networking can improve the results of your job search, especially when networking through alumni.
 It’s a known fact that networking has a significantly greater effectiveness rate over using job boards and recruiters (for some experience levels).
 Even if you don’t have a well-established network, there are ways to start building one.

 One of the easiest places to start building your professional network to help with job searching is at your school.
-Even if it’s been 20 years since you attended the educational institution, there’s no limit to when you can start building your network with alumni.
+Even if it’s been 20 years since you attended the educational institution, there’s no limit to when you can start networking through alumni to build your contacts.

-Here’s some of the easiest ways to network with alumni:
+Here’s some of the easiest ways to networking through alumni: